-The 2020 Congressional App Challenge is now closed.
+The 2021 Congressional App Challenge is now open!
 Congratulations to Mukilteo's Ethan Soh for winning the 2020 challenge!
-Please keep an eye on this space for more information on the 2021 Congressional App Challenge.

-Washington state continues to be a leader in Science, Technology, Engineering and Mathematics (STEM) with more than 313,000 high school students and 165,000 two-year college students enrolled in Career and Technical Education programs.
+Washington state continues to be a leader in Science, Technology, Engineering and Mathematics (STEM) with more than 290,000 students enrolled in Career and Technical Education.

 I have had the opportunity to see the technological creativity of students in classrooms across Northwest Washington first-hand.

 I am calling on all middle and high school students to tap into that creativity and participate in the 2021 Congressional App Challenge.